 Any person bringing into or taking out of Thailand Thai baht bank notes, foreign currency bank notes or negotiable monetary instruments in an aggregate amount exceeding 450,000 Baht or USD 15,000 or its equivalent must make a declaration to a customs officer.

 II.
 BANK DEPOSITS

 a.
 Foreign Currency Account of Thai Residents

-Thai residents are allowed to maintain foreign currency accounts with authorized banks, and deposit or withdraw funds from such accounts under the following conditions:
+Thai residents are allowed to maintain foreign currency accounts (FCD) with authorized banks.
+Deposit and withdrawal of funds from such accounts are allowed under the following conditions:

-(3) For deposit into another foreign currency account of the same account holder.
+(3) For deposit into other FCDs of the same account holder or other Thai residents.

 b.
 Foreign Currency Account of Nonresidents